 What You Need to Know About Automotive and Watercraft Service Attendant

-Example of Automotive & Watercraft Service Attendant Job Service automobiles, buses, trucks, boats, and other automotive or marine vehicles with fuel, lubricants, and accessories.
+Automotive & Watercraft Service Attendant Job Description Service automobiles, buses, trucks, boats, and other automotive or marine vehicles with fuel, lubricants, and accessories.
 Collect payment for services and supplies.
 May lubricate vehicle, change motor oil, install antifreeze, or replace lights or other accessories, such as windshield wiper blades or fan belts.
 May repair or replace tires.

 - Check tire pressure and levels of fuel, motor oil, transmission, radiator, battery, or other fluids, adding air or fluids as required.